We believe evidence is a duty, not a chore

 Setting the standard for rigorous clinical evidence

-We believe digital therapeutics must be put to the test as rigorously as traditional medicine.
+We believe digital treatments must be put to the test as rigorously as traditional medicine.
 People’s mental health depends on it.
 That belief not only fuels our commitment to clinical evidence — it also drives our efforts to make research more equitable for underserved populations.

 Randomized controlled trials (RCTs)